 If you’ve been diagnosed with leukemia and the cancer or your treatments have interfered with your ability to work, you may qualify for disability benefits for leukemia.

-Our team is led by a Board-Certified Specialist in Social Security Disability.
-If you decide to hire us, attorney Scott Scurfield and his team of paralegals and case managers can assist with all aspects of your claim or appeal and help you get the disability benefits you need and deserve.
+If you decide to hire us, our attorneys and team of paralegals and case managers can assist with all aspects of your claim or appeal and help you get the disability benefits you need and deserve.

 “Without your help, I would not have received my Social Security disability benefits.”